Rkm1999/Rkm1999.github.io/_posts/2021-08-14-whyistartedwithnetworking.md

 last_modified_at: 2020-08-14
 ---

-# About me
-Currently living at Vancouver, British Columbia, Canada.
-Trying to get into network industry.
-Have acheived [CCNA](https://www.cisco.com/c/en/us/training-events/training-certifications/certifications/associate/ccna.html) and working on [Devnet](https://www.cisco.com/c/en/us/training-events/training-certifications/certifications/devnet/cisco-certified-devnet-associate.html).

 # Why I started with networking
-First, I found out about this industry with a Ad.
-I was just browing on YouTube and I saw a [Ad](https://youtu.be/VMcvOVTXAZc) and
+One day, I was just browing on YouTube and I found out about this industry with a Ad.
+I saw a [Ad](https://youtu.be/VMcvOVTXAZc) and

 >Isn't it perfect opportunity to me?
 I didn't go to the university (Well...
 I didn't graduate high school) and was into electronic building and repairs and had some experiences with it.